PYROPRIEST/UnZipBot/README.md

 This Unarchiver Bot repository is licensed under MIT License (https://github.com/EDM115/unzip-bot/blob/master/LICENSE) Enjoy copying and modifying, but always mention me
 ```
 • Inspired by Itz-fork/Nexa’s work, but with additional features and bug fixes.
-This is a maintained repo of the [original](https://github.com/Itz-fork/Unzipper-Bot)